-- (a) If a Member or Members wish to move a Resolution at a General Meeting, a notice of that Resolution must be given to the Corporation by at least the required number of Members under rule 7.6.1(d). - (b) A notice of Members' Resolution must: - (i) be in writing; - (ii) set out the wording of the proposed Resolution; and - (iii) be signed by the Members proposing to move the Resolution. - (c) Separate copies of a document setting out the notice may be used for signing by Members if the wording of the notice is identical in each copy. - (d) For the purposes of rule 7.6.1(a) the required number of Members is: - (i) where the Corporation has 2 to 10 Members, 1 Member; - (ii) where the Corporation has 11 to 29 Members, 3 Members; - (iii) where the Corporation has 29 to 50 Members, 5 Members; and - (iv) where the Corporation has 51 Members or more, 10% of Members. - (e) The Corporation is responsible for the cost of giving Members notice of the Member's Resolution.
+- (a) If a Member or Members wish to move a Resolution at a General Meeting, a notice of that must be given to the Corporation of at least the required number of Members under rule 7.6.1(d). - (b) A notice of Members' Resolution must: - (i) be in writing; - (ii) set out the wording of the proposed Resolution; and - (iii) be signed by the Members proposing to move the Resolution. - (c) Separate copies of a document setting out the notice may be used for signing by Members if the wording of the notice is identical in each copy. - (d) For the purposes of rule 7.6.1(a) the required number of Members is the greater of: - (i) the number of Members prescribed by the Regulations and applicable to the Corporation for the purposes of the giving of such a notice or, if none is prescribed, 5 Members; or - (ii) the percentage of Members prescribed by the Regulations and applicable to the Corporation for the purposes of the giving of such a notice or, if none is prescribed, 10% of the Members.